 Here, the SlimFit is installed on the middle jump seat of a Honda Odyssey.
 It fit very well in that fairly small location and worked as part of three car seats in a row.
 In this case, it was a Chicco NextFit, the SlimFit in the middle, and a Graco Extend2Fit on the other side.
 Each car seat was independently tight.

-Size range: 22-65 lbs, less than 49″ tall, and the tops of the child’s ears are below the top of the headrest
+The SlimFit’s forward facing size range is 22-65 pounds, the child is less than 49 inces tall, and the tops of the child’s ears are below the top of the headrest.

 Recline angle: 3 or 4